- one of the most important fortresses in Germany

 Maria Sibylla Merian Garden:

-April - October: sundays and mondays from 2 pm - 6 pm
+April - Septemberr: sundays and mondays from 2 pm - 6 pm

 November - March: closed